List of Blake's 7 characters: Orac

-Orac (short for Oracle) is voiced by series regular Peter Tuddenham, except for the series 1 finale "Orac" (which introduced the character) when the voice is provided by Derek Farr, who played Orac's creator Ensor in that episode.
+Orac (short for Oracle) is voiced by series regular Peter Tuddenham, except for the series 1 finale "Orac" (which introduced the character) in which the voice is provided by Derek Farr, who played Orac's creator Ensor in that episode.
 Orac is a highly advanced supercomputer developed by the scientist Ensor, brought aboard the Liberator by Blake and Cally at the end of the first series.
 Ensor was a particularly irascible character and Orac inherited some of his traits: Orac is terse, short-tempered, and frequently unhelpful.
-Orac is activated by an electronic "key", which is removed by the crew to shut him up if it prattles on too much.
+Orac is activated by an electronic "key", which is removed by the crew to shut him up if he talks too much.

-Orac was invaluable to Blake, Avon, and the crew as an advisor, although on more than one occasion it had been possessed by both alien and robotic intelligences in the television series.
+Orac was invaluable to Blake, Avon, and the crew as an advisor, although on more than one occasion it had been possessed by both alien and robotic intelligence in the television series.

-When the Scorpio crew went to Gauda Prime in the series finale, Orac was hidden prior to the final shootout in which the crew appear to be killed.
-Orac's survival or whearebouts are unknown.
+When the Scorpio crew went to Gauda Prime in the series finale, Orac was hidden prior to the final shootout in which the crew appeared to be killed.
+Orac's survival or whereabouts are unknown.

-In the official continuation novels by Paul Darrow, Orac is eventually retrieved from Gauda Prime by Avon twenty years after the shootout, and continues to be his only remaining companion until death, at which point Orac follows a programmed directive to destroy himself (killing Avon's murderers in the process).